xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 > Force-pushed: reworked the second commit, the other three are untouched.

+You may choose to ignore this recommendation if you are **sure** that the reviewers will know what to do anyway.

 ## Expectations from reviewers {#expectations-from-reviewers}

 Reviewing can sometimes be seen as time taken away from your real work.
 On the contrary, it is some of the most important work you do on the project.

 Reviewing is real engineering work.
-It is also how somebody else gets to move forward, and it is where you act as a (helpful) gatekeeper: XCP-ng runs production workloads, some of them critical infrastructure, and nothing reaches those users without a reviewer having said yes to it.
+It is also how somebody else gets to move forward, and it is where you act as a (helpful) gatekeeper: nothing reaches our users without a reviewer having said yes to it.

 ### Staying with the review {#staying-with-the-review}

 #### Review promptly {#review-promptly}

+Reviewing someone's work is a way to help them move forward with their task.
+Doing so promptly reduces context switching and encourages the author to answer promptly in turn, in a virtuous circle.

-Review delay is a common source of friction in software development.
-Prompt reviews reduce the same costs described under [Be responsive](#be-responsive): context switching, waiting time, merge conflicts, and rework.
+On the other hand, review delay is a common source of friction in software development.
+We don't want to be one of these projects where opening a pull request comes with uncertainty about the review delays, and where authors may give up after weeks or months of waiting.

+In general, most PRs should receive their first reviews within one day, unless they are particularly big.
+Even earlier, if possible.

+This is not just individual responsibility: many review requests are addressed to teams, and, collectively, these teams must ensure they tend to their reviews.
+Especially when they involve other teams.

 If you are directly involved in a pull request and cannot give it a proper review for a while, see [See the review through, or hand it over](#see-the-review-through-or-hand-it-over).